rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 ## How does this help my crate?

-Instead of building for every tier-one target, you can build for only a single target, reducing your documentation times by a factor of 6.
+Instead of building for every tier-one target, you can build for only a single target, reducing your documentation build times by a factor of 6.
 This can especially help large crates or projects with many crates that take several hours to document.